vuepont/ai-elements-vue/apps/www/content/3.components/1.chatbot/tool.md

 icon: lucide:tool-case
 ---

-The `Tool` component isplays a collapsible interface for showing/hiding tool details.
+The `Tool` component displays a collapsible interface for showing/hiding tool details.
 It is designed to take the `ToolUIPart` type from the AI SDK and display it in a collapsible interface.

 :::ComponentLoader{label="Preview" componentName="Tool"}
 :::